OpenOrienteering/mapper/symbol_dock_widget.md

 #### General page

 At the top, the symbol number and name can be entered.
-Both are specified in the ISOM and ISSOM for orienteering symbol sets.
+Both are specified in the ISOM and ISSprOM for orienteering symbol sets.
 It is recommended that helper symbols are given numbers in the third subset (which is not used by ISOM).
 Thus a helper for symbol number x.y might be numbered x.y.1.

 The description text appears when pressing F1 while hovering over the symbol with the cursor.
-For orienteering symbol sets, it is directly taken from the ISOM and ISSOM documents.
+For orienteering symbol sets, it is directly taken from the ISOM and ISSprOM documents.

 At the foot of the dialog is a box which when checked hides the symbol when the map is printed out.
 It is intended for helper symbols which mark certain terrain features which are useful for mapping but will not be represented in the final map. **Use this with care!** When accidentally ticked, symbols will disappear in printouts without further notice!